QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

     Note : the Transaction texts to/under test are all written in one parameter "Texts", and are processed in a loop in the code

-    -  Feature: Testing of Erste's website : transaction texts
+    -  Feature:  Transaction texts test

     -  Scenario Outline: Testing of transaction texts